ryanontheinside/ComfyUI_RyanOnTheInside/readme.md

 - Multiple optical flow algorithms available
 - Create motion-reactive particle simulations

-### ⏳ Temporal Effects
+### ⏳ Temporal Effects [DEPRECATED]
-- Apply time-based transformations to masks and images
-- Create evolving animations with various effects (erosion, dilation, warping)
-- Customize with easing functions and palindrome support
+- You can do all of this 7000x with FlexMask nodes.

 ## 🤝 Compatible Node Packs

-I'm thrilled to announce that external node packs are now compatible with my feature system!
+I'm thrilled to announce that external node packs are now compatible with the feature system!
 Here are some notable examples:

-### 🎭 AdvancedLivePortrait

-The [AdvancedLivePortrait nodes](https://github.com/Fannovel16/ComfyUI-AdvancedLivePortrait) bring powerful facial animation capabilities to ComfyUI, and now they're fully compatible with our feature system!
-This means you can create dynamic, responsive facial animations that react to audio, MIDI, motion, and more.

-Key features when combined with our system:
-- Control facial expressions using audio features
-- Sync lip movements with speech or music
-- Create dynamic emotional responses based on various inputs
-- Modulate animation parameters in real-time

 ### 🌊 Depthflow Nodes